kelp-Shake/CodePathStuff/projects/project1/README.md

 The following **additional** features are implemented:

-* [X ] List anything else that you added to improve the site's functionality!
+* [] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough